cloki0610/CI-Portfolio-Project-4/README.md

 ### Issue found and solved
 <hr>

- - Slug auto update by website
+ - Slug auto update by website \
  In the course material, the slug only auto update when change the title in admin platform, I found a way to user signal feature to pre-save a new slug when record create or update.
- - Theme date update when post add or edited
+ - Theme date update when post add or edited \
  When I begin my testing, I find that the update date do not change when I create or update a post, at last I change the view to make sure the last updated date should be change when post create and update.
- - Searching result redirect to 404 instead of redirect to target page When I testing to remove a post when post record do not exist, I find that the page will redirect to error 404 page instead of the overview page, it is fine but not as my expected, so at last I make a little change to make sure the view will redirect user to my target page when post record is not exist.
+ - Searching result redirect to 404 instead of redirect to target page \
+ When I testing to remove a post when post record do not exist, I find that the page will redirect to error 404 page instead of the overview page, it is fine but not as my expected, so at last I make a little change to make sure the view will redirect user to my target page when post record is not exist.
+ - Nested form tag \
+ When using W3C Markup Validation Service I found that there are another form tag generate by crispy form, and the problem solved by using crispy form's form helper feature.

  <br>

 ### Unsolved Issue
 <hr>

- - Even the template do not allowed, user still can sent a direct request to change the record in database\
-with a exist user account no maater their user group.
+ - The html code generate by summernote cannot pass the HTML validator, I try my best to solve the problem but the layout will not as expected.
  - And there maybe more potential security problem I don't know can be solved and improved.

 ## **Deployment**